tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     Do one of the following:

-    - Click the option button (|option|) on the right of the top bar of the **Palette Editor**, and choose a display mode from the menu that opens.
+    - Click the option button (|option|) on the right of the bottom bar of the **Palette Editor**, and choose a display mode from the menu that opens.

     - Use the standard zoom **+** or **-** shortcut keys in the **Palette Editor** to increase or decrease the styles chips size.